Understanding the Rules Surrounding State Pension Deferral

 Anyone can put off taking their State pension.
-Whether it is better to take an increased income or the lump sum will entirely depend on circumstances and interest rates.
-In the future however, there won’t be this choice.
+Whether it is worth it will depend on circumstances such as the client’s health, their tax position and interest rates.

 For those who qualify for a full State pension, they will be giving up more than £9,000 a year in pension that’s not taken.
 Deferring for too long will mean being worse off over the long term.